NAIST-SE/study-of-microsofts-github-acquisition/_posts/2018-08-02-publishing-the-survey.md

 Sending survey is one of important process.
 We pay much attention to select the target and channel.
 We want to make sure this request does not disturb developers working.
 However, getting answers is very important too.
 We would like to get answers from our target, do not just people from somewhere.

+Following the rules of each project, we sent surveys via forums or mailing lists.

 <div class="spacer"></div>
 ## 1. Forums
 ---------